Illustration of a couple talking during a breakup, reflecting the 5 stages of a mindful breakup.

 As you process your pain, let it fuel your growth.
 Breakups can teach you to rebuild self-esteem, set boundaries, and trust yourself again.
 This is your opportunity to turn heartbreak into a catalyst for becoming the person you’ve always wanted to be.

-Remember: Healing isn’t linear
+Remember: Healing from your breakup isn’t linear

 Even if you do all the “right” things, healing doesn’t follow a straight path.
 Some days, you’ll feel free, and other days, the pain will feel fresh.
 That’s okay.
 Healing takes time, and every step forward is progress.
 Let yourself ride the waves with compassion and trust that brighter days are ahead.